Just before you fall

 the glittering houses,

-the constellations of time,
+the cloudy constellations

 I will be there.

-and you will almost
+And you will almost

 but not quite

-*Sanyama: a subtle practice described by Patanjali in his Yoga Sutras.
-At the most refined level of thought, on the threshold of the uncreated, drop a seed of intention into that fructifying silence, and let it go.
-In its very abandonment, you give the intention tremendous creative power.
+* Samyama: a subtle practice described in the Yoga Sutras, combining Dhāraṇā (concentration), Dhyāna (meditation) and Samādhi (union) on a single object.
+At the threshold of uncreated silence, drop a seed of intention into the fructifying void, then let it go without effort or expectation.
+In its very self-abandonment, you give the intention tremendous creative power.

 No comments: